vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 ## <a name="what-is-askama"></a> What is Askama
 Askama is simple the rust crate that we will use to make Rust read and manipulate HTML.

+You might think "I can do that myself, I dont need a tool just to deliver html to client".

+Yes, and that is how your website receive a Cross-site scripting (XSS) attack...

+I have in my mind that at least 95% of the worlds problems happens because of over confidence.

+Admit ignorance is good, because this way we can learn and improve.

+Some really good devs (probably better than you) already deal with the security stuff, does not re-invent the wheel.

 ## <a name="what-is-axum"></a> What is Axum?
 Axum is a Rust crate that allow us to serve a web application framework.

 So in a nutshell he is the one we use to create the server, routes and etc...

 ## <a name="why-use-these-tools"></a> Why use these tools?

+### HTMX is the star of the show

 HTMX to simplify the frontend...